Rebecca Lindsey Coaching

 Remember, limerence is a temporary state and will eventually pass.
 Maintaining your sense of self during this time can help you emerge from it with a greater sense of self-awareness and personal growth.

-Let me support you in up-levelling your relationships!
+Let me support you in up-leveling your relationships!